 The Glebe Island Bridge, a traditional swing bridge, was closed in 1995 and put in a permanent open position so that boats can enter and exit Rozelle Bay and Blackwattle Bay at all times.

-As you walk further, you’ll leave Rozelle Bay behind and you’ll enter the Blackwattle Bay part of the walking trail.
+As you continue the walk, you’ll leave Rozelle Bay behind and you’ll enter the Blackwattle Bay part of the walking trail.

 Just past the Boathouse, a brand new section of the foreshore walk was opened in 2014.
-This last remaining part of the Glebe Foreshore Walk is a 300 metre long path accessible to both pedestrians and cyclists, providing easy access to Wentworth Park, the CBD and the Sydney Fish Markets.
+This final section of the Glebe Foreshore Walk is a 300 metre long path accessible to both pedestrians and cyclists, providing easy access to Wentworth Park, the CBD and the Sydney Fish Market.

-When you get to the end of this new path, simply turn lift into Bridge Road and walk a few hundred metres until you arrive at the fish market.
+When you get to the end of this new path, simply turn left into Bridge Road and walk a few hundred metres until you arrive at the Fish Market.

 Sydney Fish Market